vppillai/h3Docs/apps/firmware_update/readme.md

 ## Serial Flash Download via Built-in UART

-The serial flash download can be done using the built-in UART of WINC device.
+The serial flash download can be done using the built-in UART of ATWINC1500 device.
 Prior to running any update script, ensure that the hardware is setup as required.
-Note: WINC3400 does not support download through built-in UART at present.
+Note: ATWINC3400 does not support download through built-in UART at present.

 ### Hardware Setup

 #### Power On Sequence
-To perform a serial flash download using the WINC built-in UART, it is mandatory that the WINC chip is in the right bootloader state.
-To do so, the HostMCU must power up the WINC chip and then perform the reset sequence as defined in the datasheet.
+To perform a serial flash download using the ATWINC1500 built-in UART, it is mandatory that the ATWINC1500 chip is in the right bootloader state.
+To do so, the HostMCU must power up the ATWINC1500 chip and then perform the reset sequence as defined in the datasheet.
 This can be done very easily from the HostMCU by calling the m2m_bsp_init() function.

 ```
 int main(void)